ppy/osu-wiki/news/2024/2024-05-06-the-followpoint-mrekk-the-osu-standard-prodigy.md

 > A score that I'd definitely love to see is an FC on a map called "[Hurting for a Very Hurting Pain](https://osu.ppy.sh/beatmapsets/46848#osu/145669)".
 This map has been one of my favourites since I just started and though it'd be cool for me to close it out, I'd be very happy to see an FC by anybody on this map.
 >
-> Honestly, there isn't really a specific map outside of that map that I'd like to see FC'd, but I'm definitely a big fan of upcoming top players who have very big potential to be my competition as there are many players today who have big potential, the good examples are: [cloutiful](https://osu.ppy.sh/users/9970083) (chud son), [aknzx](https://osu.ppy.sh/users/9938943), [Ivaxa](https://osu.ppy.sh/users/15406985), [Kamensh1k](https://osu.ppy.sh/users/16817965), [aimbotcone](https://osu.ppy.sh/users/12952320) and [Lexu2S](https://osu.ppy.sh/users/8251785) (killer2007).
+> Honestly, there isn't really a specific map outside of that map that I'd like to see FC'd, but I'm definitely a big fan of upcoming top players who have very big potential to be my competition as there are many players today who have big potential, the good examples are: ::cloutiful::{ user-id=9970083 } (chud son), ::aknzx::{ user-id=9938943 }, [Ivaxa](https://osu.ppy.sh/users/15406985), ::Kamensh1k::{ user-id=16817965 }, [aimbotcone](https://osu.ppy.sh/users/12952320) and ::Lexu2S::{ user-id=8251785 } (killer2007).
 I may have left out a lot of people, but don't worry if you're not in this list because you can very easily prove me wrong!

 *What are some "endgame" scores or milestones you would want to achieve in the future?*